We are now accepting applications for our COSCA Validated Diploma in Counselling Supervision course commencing in September 2023.

 All written assignments will be graded according to the post graduate assessment scales found in the supervision training handbook.

-Essay (3500 words) – Outline and critically evaluate your philosophy of supervision, including underpinning theories and the ethical framework within which you practice.
+Essay (3000 words) – Outline and critically evaluate your philosophy of supervision, including underpinning theories and the ethical framework within which you practice.